Words by Yvonne C Mtengwa

 3. The Heritage Tour at Goree Island

 The Island of Goree is a grim reminder of one of the greatest tragedies in the history of mankind – the slave trade.
-Taken on a tour of what was the site of the largest slave trading centre in on the African coast, the fortresses, streets and squares tell the story of human exploitation and the long-haul fight for freedom for many who stood on the shoulders of their forefathers who bore the ultimate sacrifice.
+Taken on a tour of what was the site of the largest slave trading center on the African coast, the fortresses, streets, and squares tell the story of human exploitation and the long-haul fight for freedom for many who stood on the shoulders of their forefathers who bore the ultimate sacrifice.

 4. Dinner at Le Lagon

 Calming and clearly a vibrant dining and entertainment destination for Dakar’s elite, dinner at Le Lagon was a welcome treat from much of the small bar lounges we experienced for a taste of Dakar.
 The Oceanside restaurant is perched on stilts and makes for a perfect spot to enjoy the day’s fresh catch, a sparkling glass of wine, and great company.
 Viewed as one of Dakar’s top seafood spots, what stood out was the theming – from brass sailing instruments to a vintage diving suit as you enter the restaurant – which set the tone for the culinary exploration that awaits you.
 It was clear from the patrons that Le Lagon is a hotspot for Dakar’s expat community and international visitors and is definitely worth your spend.

 Never one to shy away from a good safari, Bandia Reserve granted us the opportunity to get out for some air, especially after being hulled up in an exhibition center all week!
 The Bandia wildlife reserve is a great place to view native flora and of some of Africa’s most prolific wildlife.
 Bandia lies 65km from Dakar and 15km from Saly-Portugal and though small in size, awards you an opportunity to view game such as herds of big antelopes and gazelle, a lone buffalo, giraffe, ostrich, and even a rhino.